 - Check this post for your Visa requirements to Kuala Lumpur.

 - There are plenty of hotels available in Kuala Lumpur in all possible budgets.
-You can refer to Traveloka Malaysia for the various options to stay.
+You can refer to this site to review and book your place of stay.

 - Kuala Lumpur is often a transit airport for many who are headed to places within Malaysia like Penang or outside like Bali.
 In case you have a long layover, you might want to consider staying at Tune Hotel KLIA.